 In a interview, one of Sicot’s apprentices explains the ultimate goal of metalwork.
 “Good blacksmiths slowly turn a lifeless piece of metal into something with a soul”.
 He believes that blacksmiths have the ability to imbue vitality into a lifeless piece of metal by putting their own soul into it.
 “But only when they work with their hands,” he adds.
 “Shaping metal with factory molds and machines don’t give it a soul”.

-It may sound a bit cheesy to us, but for artisans like Sicot or his students, metalwork doesn’t just pure skills, you need to have passion and love for every creation.
-Otherwise your products won’t carry the ‘soul’, which is what people of culture are after.
+It may sound a bit cheesy to us, but for artisans like Sicot or his students, metalwork doesn’t just pure skills, you invest passion and love in every creation for the sake of art and craft mastery.
+Otherwise, your products won’t carry the ‘soul’, the core, or the spirit, which is what people of culture are after when they consider handicrafts.